 It’s important to note that various types of investment accounts present different risks and returns.
 Not all of them are suitable for you, depending on your investment strategy.

 What are the different types of investment accounts?

-Investment account is an umbrella term that includes a number of different financial products.
-Common investment account types include:
+Investment account is an umbrella term, which includes a number of different financial products.
+Common types of investment accounts are:

-- Certificates of deposit.
-One of the safest ways to invest your money, a CD gives a higher return when you lock your money away for longer periods.
-There’s a penalty if you want to access your money before the term matures and there can be bonuses if you continue to invest your money once the first investment matures.
+- Term deposits.
+One of the safest ways to invest your money, a term deposit gives a higher return when you lock your money away for longer periods.
+There’s a penalty if you want to access your money before the term deposit matures and there are bonuses if you continue to invest your money once the first investment matures.

 What are the pros and cons of using an investment account?